Montana/manifest/README.md

 ## Breaking the `digest`

-When '`ls` the folder, this is how the folder is structured, or should be:
+When `ls the folder, this is how the folder is structured, or should be:

 ```
 ├── 1/